KangningZhang/DeepCaImX/README.md

 #### The segmentation ground truth can be found in the folder "Manually Labelled ROIs".
 #### The segmentation ground truth of depth 175, 275, 375, 550 and 625 um are manually labeled by us.
 #### The code for creating ground truth of extracted traces can be found in "Prepro_Exp_Sample.ipynb" in the folder "Preprocessing of Experimental Sample".

+## Acknowledge
+#### Please receive my GREATEST RESPECT for Yifei's cleaning up job and Dr. Yang's supervision work.
+Please also let me express my appreciated to everyone who share me your precious comments on our work.